-If you have a bit of motor know-how, check your brake pads, brake discs and brake fluid to ensure the brakes are fast and responsive.
+If you have a bit of motor know-how, check your brake pads, discs and fluid to ensure the brakes are fast and responsive.

 Ensure the fan belt and alternator drive belts are tight and not worn and that plugs and other leads are in good condition and secure.